w3c/wai-curricula/intro.md

 * Understanding that access to information through all means including the web is one of the fundamental rights of people with disabilities.
 * Knowledge of international accessibility standards and policies that enforce accessibility all over the world.
-* Understanding that web accessibility is an essential requirement at a social level due to the increasing relevance of the digital world at all levels of interaction.
+* Understanding that web accessibility is an essential requirement due to the increasing relevance of the digital world at all levels of interaction.

 ##### Approximate duration.